 For the most part, foreclosure homes vary in appearance.
 Some foreclosure sales are handled quietly and resold quickly by the lender.
-One day a moving van pulls up, loads the occupant's belongings and departs, shortly followed by a real estate broker's sale sign.
-A few weeks later, a sold sign pops up and new owners move in.
+One day a moving van pulls up, loads the occupant's belongings, and departs.
+This event will be shortly followed by a real estate broker's sale sign.
+A few weeks later, a sold sign pops up, and new owners move in.

-Some foreclosed homes remain abandoned for years.
+In other situations, a foreclosed home might be boarded and plastered with large signs advertising it as a bank-owned or real-estate-owned (REO) property.
+Some foreclosed homes may remain abandoned for years.
 The weeds grow high enough to cover sidewalks, pranksters throw rocks through second-floor windows, and the home becomes an eyesore for the neighborhood.

-- Cost approach -- This method considers the cost to build the home plus the value of the land.
+- The cost approach method considers the cost to build the home plus the value of the land included with the home.

-- Market value approach.
-This type of appraisal compares the subject property to three comparable sales in the neighborhood.
+- The market value approach compares the subject property to three comparable sales in the neighborhood.

-Yuke has been in the business since 1996 and says, “If I do use a foreclosure, I explain why I used it.
+"If I do use a foreclosure, I explain why I used it.
 I say it's not a good comp and don't give it a lot of weight."
-He says foreclosures do not represent market value, and he can always find regular sales to incorporate into his appraisals.
-"If there are only foreclosures in an area, then that affects market because it becomes the value," Yuke warns.
+He asserts that foreclosures do not represent market value, and his team can always find regular sales to incorporate into appraisals.
+"If there are only foreclosures in an area, then that affects the market because it becomes the value."

 Foreclosures Make HOAs Vulnerable

 If there aren't any regular transactions, you may be stuck.
 Condo developments can be a problem, especially if the only sales have been short sales or foreclosures.
 According to Yuke Home Appraisals, those are the best comps for that development because they are the only comps available.

 Distressed sales within a homeowner's association also mean it's unlikely that the owner paid that unit's pro-rata share of the HOA dues.
 If the homeowner's association fund runs low, it is the other homeowners who end up paying the tab in the form of higher association dues.